jcorporation/myMPD/docs/060-references/pictures.md

 **Enable albumart support:**

 1. Albumart in folders per album
     - Put the pictures and thumbnails in the album folders, name it always the same, e.g. cover-sm.webp (thumbnail) and cover.webp (full image)
     - Configure the name in the settings (albumart filenames and thumbnail names), a comma separated list of filenames and only basenames (filenames without extensions) are also supported
 2. Embedded albumart in the music files
     - myMPD must be compiled with flac/libid3tag support (default in prebuild packages)
     - Supported formats are id3v2 for MP3 and Vorbis Comments for FLAC and OGG
     - myMPD reads all embedded images, not only the first one as MPD.

 ### Through MPD protocol

 This is useful if myMPD does not run on the same host as MPD.

 1. Albumart in folders per album
-  - Only MPD >= 0.21 supports the albumart command
     - Put the albumart in the album folders, the basename must be cover (e.g. cover.jpg), this is not configurable
 2. Embedded albumart in the music files
     - Only MPD >= 0.22 supports the readpicture command
     - Only first image is read

 myMPD restricts the size to 5 MB.